By Eric Worre

 The final key to making a powerful presentation is preparation.

 If you go into a group presentation without having prepared, it’s more than likely that you’ll fall flat on your face.
+Who wants that?
 When you’re not prepared, you’re more likely to make mistakes, stumble over your words, be nervous, or forget to do something.
 When you’re prepared, it’s fun!

 Here’s what I did when I was starting out… I mastered my company’s opportunity presentation.
 You see, you don’t have to be an expert speech writer right off the bat.
 You can learn a presentation that someone else does until you are comfortable enough to do one yourself.
-I copied the top earner in my company.
+I copied the top earner in my company who I felt was a master presenter in his own regard.
 This guy was extremely powerful and effective, and he did the same presentation every single time.
 So, I recorded his presentation, wrote it down word-for-word, and then recorded myself doing the presentation.
 And it was terrible!

 Even though I said the exact same thing that the other guy did, when I did it, my voice had no energy, it was boring, and I hated it.
 So, I did it again and again until I liked it.
 And then I listened to my presentation over and over again.
 I listened to it and practiced it until I had it memorized – every joke, every story, every inflection.
 I could do it forwards and backwards or start in the middle.